The Incitement Continues

-Category: World Politics Hits: 8Earlier this morning President Trump insisted that the January 6th insurrection actually amounted to a "lovefest between the Capitol Police and the people who walked down to the Capitol."
+Category: World Politics Hits: 18Earlier this morning President Trump insisted that the January 6th insurrection actually amounted to a "lovefest between the Capitol Police and the people who walked down to the Capitol."
 He also continued his effort to incite a lynch mob to take revenge on the officer who shot Ashli Babbitt and as she broke into the House Speaker's lobby and demanded the release of all January 6th arrestees.

 Read more http://feedproxy.google.com/~r/tpm-news/~3/lZSXCTduGHU/the-incitement-continues